UKHO/docs/software-engineering-policies/Lifecycle/DecommissionGuidance.md

 ### Documentation

-Documentation should be removed or updated to reflect the decommissioning of the service.
+Documentation should be archived or updated to reflect the decommissioning of the service.
 Consider that documentation in dependent services may also need to be updated.

 - Documentation in Github repositories
 - Documentation in Azure DevOps wiki